 Catherine McPherson was born 4 May 1840 in Tillicoultry, Clackmannanshire.
 She married Owen Ryan at Falmouth, Tasmania 7 December 1857 in the Catholic church.
 This was the first (and rare) Presbyterian/Catholic union known in our family.
 He was a police constable of Falmouth aged 28, she was described as an 18 year old servant.

 Owen Ryan was born in 1823 or 1824.
 He arrived in Tasmania on 26 August 1843 as a convict from Tipperary.
+His record.
 Owen Ryan (alias Russell) had been sentenced as one of 15 “in an affray” in March 1843 in Tipperary township and caught with a sword in hand.
 Sentences for the other 14 men ranged from one to 14 years, Owen Ryan getting life and transportation.
 He came by way of Kilmainham Prison (six days inside) in Dublin.
 They sailed on 8 May 1843 (203 convicts aboard the brand new English transport Constant, three died en route), which came direct and landed at Hobart 26 August 1843.